+Accounts receivable

-Accounts receivable (including related parties)
+(including related parties)

-2023 2022
+2023

-At January 1 \$ 19,058 \$ 3,798
+At January 1 \$ 6,200 \$ 19,058

-(Reversal of) provision

-for impairment loss (12,858) 15,260
+Reversal of impairment loss (4,994) (12,858)

-At December 31 \$ 6,200 \$ 19,058
+At December 31 \$ 1,206 \$ 6,200

-For the years ended December 31, 2023 and 2022, the impairment losses (gain on recovery of impairment) arising from customers' contracts are (\$12,858) and \$15,260, respectively.
+For the years ended December 31, 2024 and 2023, the gain on recovery of impairment arising from customers' contracts are \$4,994 and \$12,858, respectively.

-- x.
-The Group's financial assets measured at amortized cost are restricted bank deposits.
-The credit risk rating has no significant abnormal situation and significant expected credit losses. - (c) Liquidity risk - i.
+x.
+The financial assets at amortised cost held by the Group are restricted bank deposits and time deposits with original investment period over three months.
+The credit risk rating has no significant abnormal situation.
+There are no significant expected credit losses.

+(c) Liquidity risk

+- i.
 Cash flow forecasting is performed in the operating entities of the Group and aggregated by Group treasury.
 Group treasury monitors rolling forecasts of the Group's liquidity requirements to ensure it has sufficient cash to meet operational needs. - ii.
 The table below analyses the Group's non-derivative financial liabilities into relevant maturity groupings based on the remaining period at the balance sheet date to the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.

-Less than 1 Between 1 Over 5

-December 31, 2023 months and 5 years years

-Non-derivative financial liabilities

-Accounts payable

-(including related parties) \$ 377,140 \$- \$-

-Other payable

-(including related parties) 171,825 - -

-Lease liabilities 38,504 82,080 -

-Long-term notes and accounts payable - - 6,949

-Less than 1 Between 1 Over 5

-December 31, 2022 months and 5 years years

-Non-derivative financial liabilities

-Short-term borrowings \$ 91,318 \$ - \$ -

-Accounts payable

-(including related parties) 557,382 - -

-Other payable

-(including related parties) 171,041 - -

-Lease liabilities 22,787 44,148 -

-Long-term notes and accounts payable - - 6,252
+Less than 1 Between 1 December 31, 2024 month and 5 years Over 5 years Non-derivative financial liabilities Accounts payable (including related parties) \$ 254,442 \$ - \$ - Other payables (including related parties) 142,655 - - Lease liabilities 40,524 49,675 - Long-term notes and accounts payable - - 6,202 Less than 1 Between 1 December 31, 2023 Less than 1 month Between 1 and 5 years Over 5 years December 31, 2023 Non-derivative financial liabilities Over 5 years Over 5 years Non-derivative financial liabilities Over 5 years Non-derivative financial liabilities Accounts payable month and 5 years Non-derivative financial liabilities Accounts payable (including related parties) month and 5 years Non-derivative financial liabilities Accounts payable (including related parties) Other payables month \$ 377,140 and 5 years